henriksson-lab/itk-rs/README.md

 ### The pipeline model

-ITK uses a three-phase lazy pipeline for out-of-core (streaming) processing. `nitk` replicates this with a single trait:
+ITK uses a three-phase lazy pipeline for out-of-core (streaming) processing. `itk-rs` replicates this with a single trait:

 ```rust
 pub trait ImageSource<P, const D: usize> {